ohkaja/Mushroom-Stack-in-Card-Multicard-/README.md

 9. Add the lovelace yaml to on of your dashboards <a href="enector_lovelace">enector_lovelace</a>.
 10. Done. ✅ You’ll now be able to fully remote your Enector through Home Assistant.

+**Additional** you can add <a href="enector_customize">enector_customize</<> to your customize.yaml to use the human-readable states for automation purposes.
+Example: If Mode Solar Pure Mode then disable usage of Homebattery.

+Happy loading your EV.